Step by Step:

 If a manufacturer’s data is to be submitted by a third party, and the third party will be listed as the Manufacturer in the IGDB, in essence “re-branding” the product, the third party must have the product measured and submit it to the normal IGDB review process independent of any submittals under the original manufacturer’s name.
 The submittal must indicate, for each product submitted, the original product manufacturer.

 In addition, the third party must obtain permission from the original manufacturer for both submitting the data and for re-branding the product.
 This permission must be submitted to Lawrence Berkeley National Laboratory (LBNL) in the form of a letter from the original manufacturer, on their company letterhead, listing the products that will be re-branded.
 If the manufacturer has submitted data to the IGDB under their own name, this letter must come from the manufacturer’s IGDB contact.
 This letter (or letters if the products are from multiple manufacturers) must accompany the data submission forms.
 In the case where the manufacturer wishes to discontinue having the re-branded product in the IGDB, another letter from the manufacturer must be submitted to LBNL.
+An example of a re-branding letter is available for download at the bottom of this page.

 At this time NFRC requires payment of fees only for products that are intended to be used in NFRC window property simulations and ratings.
 If data is submitted directly to LBNL, the intent of the data provider to obtain NFRC ratings will be determined and NFRC will be so informed.
 NFRC approved files will be so marked in the IGDB.
 The fee schedule is available on the NFRC website.
 This policy may be changed at any time at the sole discretion of NFRC.